owllion/EC-Server/README.md

 docker run -it -p 5000:5000 traversal/react-shopapp:1.0
 ```

-## Project Status

-Project is in progress , currently writing unit tests with jest

 ## License

 This project is licensed under the terms of the MIT license